lucasyanm/calendar-modal/README.md

 * You can select and receive a range of data to use for some filter or other things you want.
 * Works both on web and smartphone (It works only on Cordova.
 The code needs it to differentiate mouse events from touch events)

+## Special Thanks
+* Special thanks to https://github.com/niinpatel/calendarHTML-Javascript.
+The skeleton of the calendar is based on that code.

 ### Note
 * Don't forget to add the script and the css files to your HTML page
 * If the icons don't load verify if the path to the folder where the icons are is correct